lhb0803/NomadCoders/Fullstack/Airbnb/README.md

     ```
 * `useColorModeValue`: chakra Hook that allows user to use theme color
     * You don't have to write if-else statement

+## 18.4 Rooms Grid
+* You can use `Grid` Chakra component to decorate
+* Need to be familiar with HTML and CSS grammar